Leah-Harden/Ask-Alice/README.md

 GIVEN the user is trying to research a drug to see it's recall history

-WHEN the types the name of the drug in the search engine and clicks SEARCH
+WHEN they select a certain date range and clicks the Rabbit Hole search button

-THEN the user is presented with information including recall status and history as well as the name of the developer and its parent company
+THEN the user is presented with random information from medicine that was selected in that time frame which includes recall status, reason for the recall and the parent company associated with the recall.

 WHEN the user reloads the page or clicks the back button